 GeneCards Summary for CDK2 Gene

 CDK2 (Cyclin Dependent Kinase 2) is a Protein Coding gene.
-Diseases associated with CDK2 include angiomyoma and carbuncle.
+Diseases associated with CDK2 include Glioblastoma Multiforme and Glioblastoma.
 Among its related pathways are Cell cycle Cell cycle (generic schema) and DNA Damage Induced 14-3-3Sigma Signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is CDK1.
+An important paralog of this gene is TEN1-CDK3.

 UniProtKB/Swiss-Prot for CDK2 Gene